Skip to content

 A->>V: Authenticate

-V->>RC: POST SAML assertion
+V->>RC: POST signed SAML response to /acs

 RC->>RC: Validate & create session